Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Why EZExtension

-By using EZExtension, you can get an automatic 5 ½ month extension for estate income tax filing.
+By using EZ Extension, you can get an automatic 5-month extension to file your estate income tax return.

 • Quick 3-minute filing process: Simple guided 3 step filing process.

-• Tele-File + Online Filing: Offers both tele-file and online 7004 filing.
+• Phone Support + Online Filing: Offers guided support and online Form 7004 filing.

 • Real-time status updates: Get a confirmation via email when you e-File with us.